Minnesota

 When You Can Vote

-The Presidential Primary will be held on March 5, 2024.
+The Presidential Primary was held on March 5, 2024.

-In state and federal elections, towns with fewer than 500 registered voters are not required to open until 10 a.m., but most choose to open at 7 a.m.
+In state and federal elections, towns with fewer than 500 residents are not required to open until 10 a.m., but most choose to open at 7 a.m.
 C.T.

-The metropolitan area includes the counties of Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, Washington, and Wright County.
+The metropolitan area consists of Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, Washington, and Wright County.

 Where You Can Vote